Let's Connect:

 Over a Decade of Clinical Experience

-With more than ten years of experience conducting in-depth clinical interviews and biopsychosocial assessments, I bring both skill and empathy to each evaluation.
+With over ten years of experience conducting clinical evaluations in a variety of contexts, I bring both skill and empathy to each evaluation.
 My assessments are grounded in a deep understanding of mental health and tailored to the unique needs of each client.

 Clear, Clinically Sound Reports for Legal Use